pmikstacki/bscript/README.md

   Assert.AreEqual( 6, result );
   ```

-XS allows developers to create and execute high-level logic like this without requiring manual tree construction,
+XS allows developers to create and execute high-level logic like this without requiring manual tree construction.
-showcasing the power and ease of extensibility.

 - **Challenge**: "How hard is it to extend the language?"